davestearns/penny-for-your-thoughts/README.md

 }
 ```

-For the dynamically-typed version, we define a `MoneyError` enum and a different `Output` associated type:
+For the dynamically-typed version, we define a `MoneyMathError` enum and set the `Output` associated type to be a `Result<Self, MoneyMathError>`:

 ```rust
 /// Errors that can occur when doing math with Money instances that